View our past events here. You can filter the results using the filters below.

 Event - Online training

-R for Biochemists 201 is the Biochemical Society’s second R course, building on the content of R101 for those wishing to extend and develop their knowledge of R. The course has a focus on proteomic data analysis and uses modern data analysis concepts, packages and visualisations.
-R for Biochemists 201 teaches participants the key concepts of tidy data, about good coding practice such as developing reproducible workflows, and how to create more complex data visualisations in R.
+R for Biochemists 201 is the Biochemical Society’s second R course, building on the content of R101 for those wishing to extend and develop their knowledge of R, and focus on proteomic data analysis and uses modern data analysis concepts, packages and visualisations.

 Select a category to see some suggested searches to get you started…